j-lepard/Understanding_Used_Car_Prices/README.md

   - Verifying data integrity.
 - Feature engineering (e.g. add the associated brand and country identifiers).
 #### Step 4
-- EDA process:
+- EDA (python) process:
   - Additional cleaning procedures.
   - Data distribution (histograms) and normalization using logarithmic transformations.
   - Different outlier identification methods (boxplots) to showcase price's dependency on multiple factors.
   - Correlation analysis (heatmap) to better understand the features.
   - Multivariable regression analysis to quantify the relationship between multiple predictors (features) and price.
+    - One-hot encoding.
+    - Linear regression model(s) and proof of concept for numeric and categorical data.
+    - Export data and model(s) to Tableau.
 #### Step 5
-- Tableau Dashboards and tools
+- Presentation of Tableau dashboards and tools:
-- Show our EDA Process
+  - Explain our EDA process.
-- Describe our outlier process
+  - Describe our outlier procedure and insights.
-- show the different transformations for quantitative attributes
+  - Show the different transformations for quantitative attributes.
-- show the scatter plots to show the relationship between the Y and X values
+  - Show the scatter plots to depict the relationship between the Y and X values.
-- Show a final Correlation matrix of the model values
+  - Show a correlation matrix of the model values.
-- Deliver a tool that allows a used car seller to assess a car based on the predictor variables of the model
+  - Deliver a tool that allows 'a used car seller' to assess a car based on the predictor variables in the model.

 ### <br>Project Development